Naturality and mapping class groups in Heegaard Floer homology: Heegaard Floer homology

 is an isomorphism, and satisfies the analogue of \eqref{item:psi-compose}.
 Finally, we have

 assuming all four triple diagrams involved are admissible. \end{enumerate} \end{proposition}

-\begin{proof} First, we show~\eqref{item:psi-iso}.
-By Lemma~\ref{lem:handleslide}, we can get from $\betas$ to $\betas'$ by a sequence of isotopies and handleslides; let $h(\betas,\betas')$ the minimal number of handleslides required in such a sequence.
+\begin{proof} We first show~\eqref{item:psi-iso}.
+By Lemma~\ref{lem:handleslide}, we can get from $\betas$ to $\betas'$ by a sequence of isotopies and handleslides; let $h(\betas,\betas')$ be the minimal number of handleslides required in such a sequence.
 We prove the claim by induction on $h(\betas,\betas')$.